The self-driving food cart drives itself and delivers freshly made hot meals to patients safely and on time.

-In 2019, Myungse CMK (Myungse) approached Yujin Robot (Yujin) with an idea to turn Myungse’s meal trolleys fully autonomous.
-Since the signing of MOU in the beginning of 2020, Yujin and Myungse together have been working on the PoC (Proof of Concept) and successfully showcased it at KIMES (Korea International Medical & Hospital Equipment Show) 2021 exhibit.
+In 2019, Myungse CMK contacted Yujin Robot with the idea of making the food distribution cart fully autonomous.
+Since signing the MOU in early 2020, Yujin Robot and Myeongju have been working together to carry out a proof of concept (PoC) and successfully exhibited at KIMES (Korea International Medical Equipment and Hospital Equipment Exhibition) in 2021.

-The nature of the meal delivery workload that causes frequent staffing changes
+The nature of the food distribution work that causes frequent staff changes

-The idea to robotize the meal trolley itself was revolutionary given that the standard solution to automating the meal delivery process would involve integrating two separate systems, namely the existing meal trolley and the autonomous mobile platform, which would require double the cost and double the space.
-Combining the two into a single machine operating as a single system would allow for a much smoother workflow and easier integration in hospitals.
+Given that the standard solution to automating the dispensing process would be to integrate two systems—the traditional dispensing cart and an autonomous mobile platform—and that doing so would require double the cost and space, the idea of robotizing the dispensing cart itself was revolutionary.
+Combining these two systems into one machine operating as a single system would make the workflow much smoother and easier to integrate in the hospital.

-Yujin Robot’s end-to-end robotization solution exactly addresses this issue.
-After sessions of detailed consultation, Yujin’s skilled engineers would thoroughly transform the existing meal trolley into an autonomous machine that maneuvers through the hospital hallways unmanned.
-Implementing autonomous driving feature onto an existing machine is a totally different task from just placing a structure on top of a mobile platform.
-This is a uniquely customized service that requires at least 6 months of PoC development, during which time the manual machine’s payload, driving mechanism, motors, drivers, hardware, software, sensor attachments, safety system, UI/UX and more are all modified.
-The initial time required for PoC may seem substantial, but it is an investment that will lead to loads of long-term benefits.
+Yujin Robot's end-to-end robotization solution solves that problem precisely.
+After a detailed consulting session, Yujin Robot's experienced engineers decided to completely transform the existing food distribution cart into an unmanned autonomous machine that travels through the hospital corridors.
+Bringing self-driving capabilities to an existing machine is a completely different task than putting a structure on a mobile platform.
+This is a uniquely customized service that requires more than 6 months of PoC development.
+During development, the payloads, drives, motors, drivers, hardware, software, sensor attachments, safety systems, UI/UX, and more of manual machines are all modified.
+The initial time required for a PoC may seem too long, but it's a long-term investment.

-The biggest technical challenge to dispatching autonomous meal trolleys in the hospitals is the elevator integration.
-Elevator integration within Yujin’s FMS (Fleet Management System) means when a robot receives a command to go to a certain floor, the elevator server will be notified when the robot is in front of the elevator, send the elevator to the robot, and transport the robot to the correct destination floor.
-As elevators cannot be shared among humans and robots due to workflow, crowding, and safety reasons, there must be a separate elevator line dedicated to robot use, which, usually, would be a staff-only elevator with designated times for robots.
+The biggest technical challenge in putting autonomous dispensing carts into hospitals is elevator integration.
+In Yujin Robot's FMS (Fleet Management System), elevator integration means that when a robot is commanded to go to a certain floor, the elevator server is notified when the robot will arrive in front of the elevator, sends the elevator to the robot, and transports the robot to the correct destination floor.
+Due to workflow, congestion, safety, etc., humans and robots cannot ride in the elevator together, so there must be a separate elevator line for robots, and employees usually use elevators with designated robot hours.